EarendilM83/MovieWebsite/README.md

 # MovieWebsite
-This is the source for the students
+This is the source for students